alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - One Supercomputing survey participant working on hardware design felt that treating circuit diagrams as "data" would be very strange, and perhaps inappropriate
   - "I don't work with datasets or plan to collect data to create one.
 My work is in architecture design and we don't perform analysis on datasets."
     - https://alex-r-bigelow.github.io/wrangling-survey/Responses.html?viewIndex=1&filters=wpHCgsKkdHlwZcKqVGV4dEZpbHRlcsKkc8SFY8KDwqxyZcSTb25zZVTEhGXCq2Rhc1LEmXDEm8SdwqNrZXnCsURvbWFpblZpZXdQcm_Ej3N0wqV2YWx1ZcOZwo5JIGTEmyd0IHdvcmvFjml0aMWJYXTEpGV0cyDFkCBwbGFuIHRvIGNvbGxlY8WNxKPFmcWlxadjxJjFmGXFnm5lLiBNecWOxZDFkmnFncS0IGFyY2jFlMWtdHXEmMWJxJlpZ8WkxaNkxY7Ft8WKbsWMxaDEkGbFkG3GhW7FgnlzxoLFuMWXxZnEncWcLg
-  - Re: "one person's metadata is another person's data"—many people may not be aware that they are producing data during various activites (such as writing code)
+  - Re: "one person's metadata is another person's data"—many people may not be aware that they are producing data during various activities (such as writing code)
     - A-2's experience reviewing jupyter notebooks: that code is A-2's dataset

 ## FOREIGN_TERMINOLOGY.
 Even very technical people find some data abstraction concepts, language foreign